WDD 330: Web Frontend Development II

 Check Your Build

 You should have had some pull requests created and merged at this point as well.
 Have you checked the "production" build of your site since then?
-Remember that we are deploying the site to Netlify.
+Remember that you are deploying the site to Netlify.
 This deployment is actually automatic.
 Every time you change the "main" branch of your site it will update Netlify.

-We can also check the production build locally.
+You can also check the production build locally.
 If you run npm run build it will update the files in the dist directory.
 You should do this periodically to check to make sure nothing is broken.

 If you visit your site on Netlify you will probably see that some things are broken.